addihallstar/opadminsupreme/README.md

 ## usage

-open command bar (press 0 on your numpad) or use the chat with "!" prefix and type commands
+open command bar (press ] / RightBracket ) or use the chat with "!" prefix and type commands

 note: you don't need to use the prefix if typing into the command bar